 2.3.
-Evaluation criteria
+Evaluation Criteria

 Our classification hierarchy defines the design space for security isolation techniques.
-For each dimension, the system designer must decide among different categories.1
+For each dimension, the system designer must decide among different categories.
+Therefore, our discussion of each dimension concludes with an evaluation of the broad tradeoffs between the categories.